AntonioMrtz/ZeppelinUM/README.md

 #TODO

+* Fix test for registrarRestaurante with the new MongoDB thing
-* Boletin test 3 fix buscarRestaurantes
+* Fix test nuevoPlato for MongoDb boletin
 * Do exercices boletin3